In order to make your phone script more powerful, you can do some very simple and clear things.

 4. Share some pain examples

 Finding out what challenges the prospect is experiencing helps improve your results.
-Sharing some common challenges or pain examples which other clients or prospects have is a way to do that in a cold call.
+Sharing some common challenges or pain examples that other clients or prospects have is a way to do that in a cold call.
 Check in to see if the prospect can relate or has any of the same challenges after sharing a few examples.

 5. Share some name drops